logician22/energy-talking-points/src/pages/documents/how-fossil-fuels-make-earth-more-livable-than-it’s-ever-been.md

 displaytitle: How fossil fuels make Earth more livable than it’s ever been
 title: How fossil fuels make Earth more livable than it’s ever been
 date: 2019-10-29T02:00:00.000Z
-description: A summary of Fossil Future Chapter 4, part 1 of 3
+description: A summary of Fossil Future, Chapter 4, part 1 of 3
 featuredimage: /img/carbon-tax.jpg
 ---
 _Originally published: October 24, 2025_